The silent dilemma that can impact margins, solvency, and strategic decision-making.

 In commercial banks, balance sheet structures are usually more complex and require:

-In investment-focused institutions, balance sheet management is less fragmented:
+In investment-focused institutions, balance sheet management is less fragmented, but always under the supervision and strategic framework of ALCO:

 In this case, the model is rarely questioned, as it reflects the logic of centralized, fast-paced execution with a short- to mid-term focus.